cofinley/2017-Fall/OS/Midterm review.md

 - Non-preemptive
 	- Once CPU given to the process it cannot be preempted until completes its CPU burst
 	- The first process will always go first
-		- After it finished, find shortest process that has already arrived to go next
+		- After it finishes, find shortest process that has already arrived to go next
 - Gives min. waiting time (optimal)
 	- Avg. wait time: sum of (start\_time - arrival\_time)_i / number\_of\_processes
 - Non-preemptive not good for time-sharing
 - Difficult to know length of next CPU request
-- No discrimination?

 #### SRTF (Preemptive SJF)